Vaai Kozhuppu: Cast

+Production

+Vaai Kozhuppu is Pandiarajan's second collaboration with Srinivasan after Katha Nayagan (1988).

 Soundtrack

 Soundtrack was composed by Chandrabose.
 Lyrics were written by Vairamuthu.

 Reception

 The Indian Express wrote, "Gopu-Babu's dialogues follow the stageplay formula of a joke a minute and Janakaraj's bent in this enterprise and Pandyaraj's easy manner put Vaay Kozhuppu out of trouble's way".